ryderheit/OpenFlights-Graph-Project-CS225/project_proposal.md

 algorithm to determine which airports are the most important to the world which runs in O(n*m).

 4. **Timeline:** We will try and get through all the setup for the program by the start of Thanksgiving break; this includes data acquisition and refining, data representation, further research on how the algorithms are accomplished, and an early testing suite developed.
 By the mid-project checkin, we will have the basics of each algorithm done.
-Tt :qhis means they all work and are tested thoroughly, though not perfect.
+This means they all work and are tested thoroughly, though not perfect.
 The next week will be spent cleaning up the code base, and adding any final touches on top of the base algorithms.
 The final week will be spent writing the report and doing the presentation.